DCsunset/vuetify-markdown-editor/README.md

 * Emoji picking
 * Math formula (use `\\[` and `\\]` for formula block, and `\\(` and `\\)` for inline formula)
 * (TODO) Image uploading
-* (TODO) Provide an option to disable spell checking

 ## Usage